By using this site, you are consenting to our use of cookies. To find out more visit our privacy policy.

 - osteopenia

-- other orthopedic conditions (Legg-Calve-Perthes, slipped capital femoral epiphysis, tibia varum, skeletal dysplasia, osteosarcoma-limb salvage, etc.)
+- other orthopedic conditions (Legg-Calve-Perthes, slipped capital femoral epiphysis, tibia varum, skeletal dysplasia, osteosarcoma-limb salvage, etc.) - Conditions of the neuromuscular system, including:

 - cerebral palsy